datamade/how-to/docker/templates/new-gatsby-app/{{cookiecutter.app_name}}/README.md

 If you want to check the linter on its own you can run:

-`docker-compose run --rm app run lint`
+`docker-compose run --rm app run test`

 ### 🤖 What's inside?